CYCLING NEW FOREST

 Routesheet and GPX files will be available

-The event has a Mandatory Route and there may be one or more 'secret' controls.
+LATER START THIS YEAR DUE TO FERRY TIMETABLE CHANGES.
+Mandatory Route.
+There may be one or more 'secret' controls.
 Community Hall finish in Lymington with hot food and all the trimmings included in the entry fee.
-Brevet Cards are given out before you board the 07:10 ferry in Lymington.
-Ride time starts from scheduled disembarcation at Yarmouth IoW.
-(07:50)
+Brevet Cards are given out before you board the 08:15 ferry in Lymington.
+Ride time starts from scheduled dismbarkation at Yarmouth IoW.
+(08:55)

 BOOK Wightlink ferry ticket